Albanian Third Position

-Albanian Third Position (Albanian: Pozicioni i Tretë Shqiptar) abbreviated ATP, is an Albanian far-right, neo-Nazi, neo-fascist, traditionalist, and anti-communist movement that has been active since 2019.
+Albanian Third Position (Albanian: Pozicioni i Tretë Shqiptar) abbreviated ATP, is an Albanian neo-Nazi traditionalist movement that has been active since 2019.

 Background

 According to British anti-hate advocacy group Hope not Hate, ATP emerges from an atmosphere of appreciation for Nazi and fascist occupation because it unified Albania, Kosovo, Northern Macedonia and Montenegro.
 Established intellectuals in Albania have underscored the positive consequences of fascism as it aligned with the goals of Greater Albania movement.

 Ideology

 ATP opposes democracy, egalitarianism and communism and adheres to the Traditionalist ideas of Julius Evola.
-ATP believes in the Great Replacement and uses uses fascist and Nazi insignia.
+ATP believes in the Great Replacement and uses fascist and Nazi insignia.
 ATP is inspired by Nuclei Armati Rivoluzionari neo-fascist terrorist group.